- • YouTube Marketing Guide

-Part 2: How to Improve YouTube Video Metadata: Tags, Title, Description
+Part 4: How to Improve YouTube Video Title and Description

 Metadata on YouTube is where both the viewers and the platform itself can find out what your video is all about.
 It helps people search for your video, helps YouTube to categorize it correctly and, when done well, can broaden the reach of your content.
 YouTube meta consists of three main parts: tags, title and description.
 Here's how you can use each of these three elements to create powerful metadata for your video: